xiangjun9988/devnpm/dm-server/README.md

 ---------------

 * No reload on changes
-	* Open your browser's console: there should be a message at the top stating that live reload is enabled.
+	* Open your browser's console: there should be a message at the top stating that demo reload is enabled.
 Note that you will need a browser that supports WebSockets.
 If there are errors, deal with them.
-If it's still not working, [file an issue](https://github.com/tapio/live-server/issues).
+If it's still not working, [file an issue](https://github.com/tapio/dm-server/issues).
 * Error: watch <PATH> ENOSPC
 	* See [this suggested solution](http://stackoverflow.com/questions/22475849/node-js-error-enospc/32600959#32600959).
 * Reload works but changes are missing or outdated